Kashmir: Interfaith marriage exposes political fault lines | DW | 02.07.2021

 Kaur's marriage to Bhat became more controversial after a New Delhi-based right-wing Sikh politician Manjinder Singh Sirsa accused Kashmiri Muslims of waging "love jihad," a term used by hard-line Hindus in India for Muslim men marrying non-Muslim women.

-Sirsa demanded that anti-conversion laws be implemented in Kashmir to prevent Muslim men marrying non-Muslim women.
+Sirsa demanded that anti-conversion laws be implemented in Kashmir to prevent Muslim men from marrying non-Muslim women.

 Many Muslims and Sikhs in Srinagar say the two communities have lived peacefully in the region for decades, and that some groups are politicizing these marriages to further their interests.